-Lines 9 through 12 - Investment tax credits - The investment tax credit and retail enterprise investment tax credit are computed on Form CT-46 and are allowed at a reduced rate to shareholders of a New York S corporation.
+Lines 9 through 12 - Investment tax credits - The investment tax credit and retail enterprise investment tax credit are computed on Form CT-46, Claim for Investment Tax Credit, and are allowed at a reduced rate to shareholders of a New York S corporation.
 The rate is:

-- 4% on property other than research and development property. - 7% on research and development property.
+- 4% on property other than research and development property, and - 7% on research and development property.

 The credit for rehabilitation of historic barns is the amount of qualified rehabilitation expenditures multiplied by 25%.
-Include on line 9 the amount of historic barns credit computed on Form CT-46-ATT.
+Include on line 9 the amount of historic barn credit computed on Form CT-46-ATT, Credit for Rehabilitation Expenses for Retail Enterprises and Historic Barns.